forrest79/phpgsql/docs/db.md

 There is also support for prepared statements.
 You can prepare a query on database with defined placeholders and repeatedly run this query with different arguments.

 > Using a prepared statement for a repeated query has better performance than sending one query repeatedly with different arguments.
-But this difference is not really big.
+But this difference is not huge.
 You can live without using prepared statements at all.

 In a query, you can also use `?` for parameters (or `$1`, `$2`, ... - but not combine it), but in prepared statements you can use as a parameter only scalars, nothing else.